 The Rights Respecting Schools Award embeds these values in daily school life at Oscott Manor School and gives children the best chance to lead happy, healthy lives and to be responsible, active citizens.

 Transition into the school is an important part of Key Stage 3.
 We visit all of our new starters in their primary school setting before they join the school.
 This gives us the chance to meet them, greet them and speak to the school staff who know them best before they join the school.
 Each of our new starters will also have a home visit before they start so that transition staff can meet parents/carers and seek as much information as possible to make the transition successful.
 The Key Stage 3 curriculum offers a broad range of subjects and many practical opportunities for pupils to apply the knowledge they have learned.

 Key Stage 4

 The Key Stage 4 curriculum offers a wide range of accreditation routes in order that all of our pupils can gain recognised qualifications.
 Some pupils engage in off site learning opportunities to help them build confidence and employability skills.
-The Duke of Edinburgh award is an option for Key Stage 4 pupils and incorporates volunteering at the local Age UK community centre.

 Key Stage 5